-Here are the bad elements to watch out and avoid when biking.
-These factors can cause damages to your eyes without you knowing it.
-These are some of the elements that we tend to neglect for our cycling activities which may impact our eyes health on a later time.
+Here are the bad elements to watch out for and avoid when biking.
+These factors can cause damage to your eyes without you knowing it.
+These are some of the elements that we tend to neglect for our cycling activities which may impact our eyes health at a later time.

 Studies have shown that lengthy exposure to the sun without adequate protection can lead to permanent damage to your eyes.
 Understanding the injuries that it can cause is critical for bikers like you.
 Here are some of the things that you need to know to avoid Harmful Ways Hurting Your Eyes when Biking :

 - The UV light is an element of the sun that is most responsible for harming your eyes.
 Prolonged contact with the sun especially when the light reflected comes from the pavement, snow or sand can create a burn on the surface of your eyes which is painful although temporary.

 - The eye is at higher risk of damage from absorbing the UV radiation because UV rays contain more energy than those of visible light rays.

 - UV rays can cause “photokeratitis” which is similar to sunburn, due to unprotected exposure.

 No one wants to drive their bikes when it is raining or snowing.
 Aside from the danger that it can give us due to the road being skiddy, particles from the rain, snow or wind can enter our eyes and end up irritating it.
 These particles can bring harm to your eyes as it may scratch the surface of it.

 When you are riding your bike, you tend to pedal faster to momentarily enjoy the rush of speed that it can give you.
 However, riding for hours, the wind increases as the speed surges.
 When this happens, the rate of our blinking tends to rise and can make your eyes water more than it should be and can be very uncomfortable.
 Watery eyes can affect our ability to see which can compromise our visual performance.
 And could be one of Harmful Ways Hurting Your Eyes when Biking.